About

 Computer vision @Owkin

 I am currently working as a data scientist at Owkin.
 Owkin is an emerging biotech company with the mission to find the right treatment for every patient.
-At Owkin, we are leveraging cutting-edge machine learning to deliver better drugs and diagnostics at scale.
-I am part of the Medical Imaging group, focusing on the analysis and representation of histopathology data.
-More specically, my missions involve improving our histology-based, AI-guided diagnostics tools such as RlapsRisk BC; which can be done through complex model understanding and data representation.
-Among others, I have been working within R&D on self-supervised learning to better represent digital pathology data, that ultimately fuel all our pathology AI solutions and empower pathologists and researchers with increasingly accurate AI assistants for the benefits of patients.
+At Owkin, we are leveraging cutting-edge machine learning to deliver better drugs and diagnostics.
+I am part of the Medical Imaging group which focuses on the analysis and representation of histopathology data.
+More specically, I am involved in the development and continuous improvement of our histology-based, AI-guided diagnostics tools such as RlapsRisk BC (lately MSIntuit CRC); which can be done through complex model understanding and data representation.
+As such, I have been working within R&D on self-supervised learning and released Phikon, Owkin’s foundation model for histology images.

 Past experience in computer vision and medical research